PulkitGahlot/Ethical-Hacking-Projects/Project-2-Penetration-Testing-a-Vulnerable-Web-Application.md

 ## Tasks

+Following are the tasks and steps that I have performed to complete this Hands-On Project.
 ### Task 1: Identify Open Ports
 Step1: Open a terminal in Kali Linux machine.
 Step2: Scan for open ports on the machine running OWASP Juice Shop.
 Replace ``192.168.x.1xx`` with the IP address of your OWASP Juice Shop instance ( If you also want to perform the operations).